sensei-hacker/inavwiki/Navigation-modes.md

 ## NAV POSHOLD - Horizontal position hold

-For multirotor it will hold horizontal (2D) position, throttle still controls up and down movements (z-axis).
+For multirotor it will hold 3D position, throttle is automatic (AH).
 You can use your roll and pitch stick to move around.
 The position hold will be resumed when you center the roll/pitch stick again.
+You can also enable HEADING HOLD at the same time to lock the heading.

-For Fixedwing it will try and loiter in circle defined by the `nav_fw_loiter_radius` variable.
+For Fixedwing it will loiter in circles which radius is defined by the `nav_fw_loiter_radius` variable.
+The throttle is automatic.
+The altitude is controlled with the pitch stick (AH).

-Please note that you have to use this with **ALTHOLD** to get a full 3D position hold!

-POSHOLD = 2D position hold

-POSHOLD + ALTHOLD = 3D position hold

-POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock (at moment heading lock has no effect on the wing in congiunction with poshold)

-(ANGLE mode is automatically selected in all of the above.)

 Hints for safe operation:
 - Try yawing 180 deg in PH - will instantly reveal incorrect mag operation (e.g. wrong align_mag, interference, loose cables, ...)
 - Always check POSHOLD working correctly, before you use RTH or start a WP mission.

 ## NAV CRUISE - Fixed Wing Heading Hold